Speko Docs

 getId(): string

-Returns the LiveKit room name (which doubles as the conversation id).
+Returns the transport conversation id.
 Populated after create() resolves.

 isOpen(): boolean